 - Miter saw or miter box

-- Paint (I used Benjamin Moore's Kendal Charcoal)
+- Latex paint in eggshell (I used Benjamin Moore's Kendal Charcoal)

 - Paint brush